arbenson/ddfmm/README.md

 We provide sphere, F16, and submarine geometries.

 Generate the translation matrices for high and low frequency:

     cd matlab
     matlab < aug3d_script.m

-Generate the points, densities, and partitions for different geometries
+Generate the points, densities, and partitions for different geometries:

     cd matlab
     matlab < data_script.m